robinweide/robinweide.github.io/projects.md

 ## Projects

+#### What are the dynamics of DNA loop-formation and -maintanance?

+*Perturbing cohesin-mediated chromatin-extrusion by haploid genetics*

-* How is DNA stored at different stages of an embryo?
+#### How is DNA stored at different stages of an embryo?

-Chromosome organisation through development and evolution
+*Chromosome organisation through development and evolution*

-* Why is DNA stored "wrong" in retina-cells of nocturnal animals?
+#### Why is DNA stored "wrong" in retina-cells of nocturnal animals?

-Retinal gene regulation dynamics
+*Retinal gene regulation dynamics*